-M.G.L. c.
-30, §§ 61 through 62H had not been issued as of May 23, 2014.
+MEPA had not been issued as of May 23, 2014.

 . . . .

 9.11: Application Requirements

 Pre-application Consultation

 Upon request of a prospective applicant for a license for any large or complex project, including those required to file an EIR, the Department shall conduct a pre-application consultation meeting in order to receive a presentation of the project proposal, provide preliminary guidance on the applicability of the substantive standards of 310 CMR 9.00 to the project, explain the necessary licensing procedures, and answer any appropriate inquiries concerning the program or 310 CMR 9.00 When appropriate, the Department may invite representatives of CZM, any other state agency, or representatives of the municipality in which the project is located, including the lead agency responsible for implementation of a Municipal Harbor Plan.
 The participants in the pre-application consultation meeting may make arrangements for further consultation sessions and for coordinated review of the project.